Apse Transfiguration, St. Bartholomew's Church,1929, mosaics

 Hildreth Meière learning the mosaic-making-process at the Pühl & Wagner factory, Berlin, 1928

-Meière was commissioned in 1929 to design glass mosaics for the narthex and the apse at St. Bartholomew's Church.
-The mosaics were fabricated from colored and gold-leafed glass tiles.
-The shades of gold in these works number in the hundreds.
-The subject of the mosaic In the half dome of the apse is the Transfiguration, with Christ flanked by Elijah and Moses and accompanied by Peter, James and John.
+In 1929, Meière was commissioned to design glass mosaics for the narthex and apse at St. Bartholomew's Park Avenue.
+The mosaics were fabricated from colored and gold-leafed glass tiles with the shades of gold numbering in the hundreds.
+The subject of the mosaic In the half-dome apse is the miracle of the Transfiguration, with Christ flanked by Elijah and Moses and accompanied by Peter, James and John.
 Meière also designed eight mosaic panels depicting symbols of Christ, such as the phoenix and the pelican, that were set into the marble stringcourse below the chancel windows.
-For her designs in the narthex, Meière provided an Art Deco interpretation of the Christian creation cycle, drawing on the fifth-century Mausoleum of Galla Placidia in Ravenna, Italy.
-Between 1948 and 1956, Meière also designed stained glass windows for the nave of St. Bartholomew’s.
-Three sets of three windows – the Magnificat, Gloria in Excelsis Deo, and Nunc Dimittus, were installed in the south clerestory and her Benedicite window is one of three sets occupying the north clerestory.
+In the narthex, Meière provided an Art Deco interpretation of the Christian creation cycle, drawing on the fifth-century Mausoleum of Galla Placidia in Ravenna, Italy.
+Between 1948 and 1956, Meière also designed stained glass windows for the St. Bartholomew's nave.
+Three sets of three windows in the south clerestory invoke the Biblical Canticles – the Magnificat, Gloria in Excelsis Deo, and Nunc Dimittus, while a fourth, the Benedicite window, is one of three sets occupying the north clerestory.For more on Hildreth Meière, please visit the International Meière Association.

 Lee Lawrie